Benazepril: What You Need to Know Benazepril is a medicine used to treat high blood pressure. It works by relaxing blood vessels, which helps your heart pump blood more easily throughout your body. When your blood pressure is lower, your heart doesn't have to work as hard, and it reduces your risk o

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with benazepril:
+Check interactions with Benazepril:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.